dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 You can run a script from an activated package explicitly using `pub global run`.
-If the script has been added to the `executables` tag in its pubspec file, you can also add it to your PATH to run it directly at the command line.
+If the script has been added to the `executables` tag in its pubspec file, and the bin directory in the cache has been added to your path, you can run the script directly from the command line.

 ### Running a script using `pub global run`